balazs-endresz/msets/README.md

 * Multiset arithmetic via trees | Math Foundations 230 | N J Wildberger: https://www.youtube.com/watch?v=62mY0kRQgsg
 * Negatives numbers from anti msets | Math Foundations 231 | N J Wildberger: https://www.youtube.com/watch?v=KQ1o_NYhQNA

+TODO:

+* [ ] Currently this _incorrectly_ assumes that an anti-mset is equal to an mset of anti-msets.
+Re-using the prefix `-` operator alone will not be suffcient to cover both cases.
+(See MF232 that shows the difference more explicitly)
+* [ ] Fix `showAlpha` for polynumbers and handle an anti-mset of anti-msets correctly.

 Click the button below to start a new development environment:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/balazs-endresz/msets)